-There is a castle complex in the middle of the fortress that used to house the royal and the patriarchal palaces between 1185 and 1393.
+A castle complex in the middle of the fortress was used to house the royal and patriarchal palaces between 1185 and 1393.
 Surrounding the castle is an internal stone wall and two battle towers.
 In the fortress city, there are several churches, remains of a monastery, and the Execution Rock, the site where the traitors were pushed into the Yantra River.
-Enclosing the city are the fortress walls that are 12m high and 10m thick, with 3 gates.
+Enclosing the city are the fortress walls that are 12m high and 10m thick, with three gates.
 The Yantra River outlines the fortress.

 #13 The Stone Desert

-The rock formations are stone columns, 5 to 7 meters high and 0,3 to 3 mt thick, they are hallowed inside and date back to 50 million years back.
+The rock formations are stone columns, 5 to 7 meters high and 0,3 to 3 mt thick.
+They are hallowed inside and date back 50 million years.
 Their origin is still unknown, although there are several theories.
 Some believe they are a petrified forest; others say they were a coral complex, and there is a mythical version that says they are a place of cyclops.

-The stone desert was classified as a natural landmark in 1930 by Bulgaria to preserve the rock formations.
+Bulgaria classified The stone desert as a natural landmark in 1930 to preserve the rock formations.
 It is an extraordinary place that is well worth a visit.
 And it is easily reachable from Varna, only 20 km from the city.

 #14 The Seven Rila Lakes

-The seven Rila lakes are one of Bulgarians most famous natural landmarks.
+The seven Rila lakes are one of Bulgarian most famous natural landmarks.
 Located high in the Rila National Park mountains (the largest in Bulgaria), the lakes are all situated above 2000 meters high.
-The highest lake is at 2 535 meters and the lowest at 2095.
+The highest lake is at 2 535 meters, and the lowest at 2095.

 Despite being close to the Rila Monastery, it is impossible to go from one to the other easily, as there are no direct roads.
 The easiest way to reach the lakes is by driving to the Pionerska hut.
-Once there, you need to buy a ticket to the chair lift to take you to Rilski hut close to the lakes.
+Once there, you must buy a ticket to the chair lift to take you to Rilski hut, close to the lakes.
 From there, you need to hike to explore the lakes and the area.